Edw590/PS3-Proxy-Server-for-Android/README.md

 - "[@elazarl](https://github.com/elazarl) for his goproxy library and examples.
 Without it this script [mondul's PS3 Proxy script] would not be possible."

-Original program used in the app can be found on GitHub: https://github.com/mondul/PS3-Proxy
+Original program used in the app (not heavily modified) can be found on GitHub: https://github.com/mondul/PS3-Proxy

 ### Bugs and ideas: